Kehom/GodotAddonPack/readme.md

 ## The Addons

-Bellow is a slightly more detailed list of the addons, including information regarding if the addon (or "sub-addon") has intendependency, needs activation and if it adds additional settings.
+Bellow is a slightly more detailed list of the addons, including information regarding if the addon (or "sub-addon") has interdependency, needs activation and if it adds additional settings.

 ### Debug Helpers